School Improvement Plans

 Dear Parent or Guardian,

-As a TSI-AT and TSI-CU school, Elizabethtown Primary School is required to develop a comprehensive plan that specifically addresses how the school will improve student achievement.
+As a TSI-AT school, Elizabethtown Primary School is required to develop a comprehensive plan that specifically addresses how the school will improve student achievement.
 The plan will also include how our district will support us and monitor the progress of our school.
 The comprehensive plan will address the following areas:

 Specific goals and strategies have been developed by the school and are a part of the School Improvement Plan.
 To review the school improvement plan, please visit the link, http://www.indistar.org and enter the following information: